WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 # Concrete Domain Representations

 Text, *T*, domain representations in CESR use only the characters from the URL and filename safe variant of the IETF RFC-4648 Base64 standard {{RFC4648}}.
 Unless otherwise indicated all references to Base64 {{RFC4648}} in this document imply the URL and filename safe variant.
-The URL and filename safe variant of Base64 uses in order the 64 characters `A` to `Z`, `a` to `z`, `-`, and `_` to encode 6 bits of information.
+The URL and filename safe variant of Base64 uses in order the 64 characters `A to Z`, `a to z`, `-`, and `_` to encode 6 bits of information.
 In addition, Base64 uses the `=` character for padding but CESR does not use the `=` character for any purpose.

-Base64, {{RFC4648}}, by itself does not satisfy the composability property.
+Base64 {{RFC4648}} by itself does not satisfy the composability property.
 In CESR, both *T* and *B* domain representations include a prepended framing code prefix that is structured in such a way as to ensure composability.

 Suppose for example it is desirable to use naive Base64 characters in the text domain and naive binary bytes in the binary domain.
 For the sake of the example, we will call these respectively, naive text and naive binary encodings and domains.
 Recall that a byte encodes 8 bits of information and a Base64 character encodes 6 bits of information.
 Furthermore suppose that we have three primitives denoted `x`, `y`, and `z` in the naive binary domain with lengths of 1, 2, and 3 bytes respectively.